gladladvlad/spoutube/README.md

 # spoutube
 ### Download your Spotify playlists off YouTube.

 This README.md is a work in progress.
+I also didn't test this on other systems so maybe I missed some obscure dependencies in the `Setup` section.

 ### Setup: